 Our third party game developers or other business partners may be subject to regulatory penalties or punishments because of their regulatory compliance failures, which may disrupt our business.
 Although we conduct a rigid review of legal formalities and certifications before entering into contractual relationship with other businesses such as third party game developers and landlords, we cannot be certain whether such third party has or will infringe any third parties' legal rights or violate any regulatory requirements.
 We regularly identify irregularities or noncompliance in the business practices of any parties with whom we pursue existing or future cooperation and we cannot assure you that any of these irregularities will be corrected in a prompt and proper manner.
 The legal liabilities and regulatory actions on our commercial partners may affect our business activities and reputation and in turn, our results of operations.
 For example, according to PRC regulations, all lease agreements are required to be registered with the local housing authorities.
 We presently lease properties at 10 different locations in China, and the landlords of some of these properties are still completing the registration of their ownership rights or the registration of our leases with the relevant authorities.
 Failure to complete these required registrations may expose our landlords, lessors and us to potential monetary fines.
-Some of our lessors have not provided us with appropriate title certificates, which may adversely affect the validity of the leases if the lessors do not have proper title.
-We cannot assure you that such certificates or registration will be obtained in a timely manner or at all, and in case of failures, we may be subject to monetary fines, have to relocate our offices and suffer economic losses.
+Some of our lessors have not provided us with appropriate title certificates or registration will be obtained in a timely manner or at all, and in case of failures, we may be subject to monetary fines, have to relocate our offices and suffer economic losses.